Ricette di Sicilia

 Cibo, cultura e tradizioni siciliane

-Broad Beans with Guanciale – A Sicilian Classic
+Broad Beans with Guanciale: A Sicilian Classic Bursting with Flavour

-Discover how to make broad beans with guanciale, a beloved Sicilian dish bursting with flavour and tradition.
+Discover how to make broad beans with guanciale, a beloved Sicilian dish rich in tradition and hearty taste.

 🛒 Ingredients